Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 And if you sin, it's going to be 12,000 years.

-So they were selling, you know, 4,000 years less in limbo, and that did not seem quite the most elevated application of Christ-like morality.
+And that did not seem quite the most elevated application of Christ-like morality.

 And then it got to the point where you could even buy it ahead of time.

-So if you were going to go and uh uh spend the weekend with your mistress in Calais, uh then you could pay ahead of time to have that sin not accumulate upon you, and you are buying absolution even ahead of time.
+So if you were going to go and spend the weekend with your mistress in Calais, then you could pay ahead of time to have that sin not accumulate upon you.

-Now that's fine, it's legal for a fee.
+It's legal for a fee.

-Uh I mean, it's one of the few violent acts that Jesus did.
+I mean, it's one of the few violent acts that Jesus did.

-Now that's really important.
+Now, that's really important.

-But he used a whip on the money changers.
+He could, he could forgive guys pounding railway spikes through his hands and feet, but he used a whip on the money changers.

-Now that's really, really powerful when you sort of drill down into the essence of it.
+Now, that's really, really powerful when you sort of drill down into the essence of it.

-And he forgave those who murdered him.
+He forgave thieves, he forgave adulterers, and he forgave those who murdered him.

 But he could not forgive those who profited off people's thirst for salvation and virtue.

-That was the greatest evil according to Jesus' use of force, the greatest evil were the money changers in the temples who charged you serious rates of interest or conversion rates for people who wanted to give their devotionals in the local currency.
+The greatest evil were the money changers in the temples who charged you serious rates of interest or conversion rates for people who wanted to give their devotionals in the local currency.

 It's pretty wild.

-And certainly the idea that the modern central bankers are financially corrupt.
+And certainly, the idea that the modern central bankers are financially corrupt.

 And I don't even blame the individuals that much.

-The system is so corrupt that either only the corrupt want to run it, or it corrupts those who go in even with the greatest ideals.
+The system is so corrupt that either only the corrupt want to run it or it corrupts those who go in even with the greatest ideals.

-And it keeps out those who wouldn't be corrupted, like Ron Paul would not have been corrupted, and so he's kept out.
+And it keeps out those who wouldn't be corrupted, like Ron Paul would not have been corrupted.

 And they certainly tried to keep Trump out.